 Interfaces are the means by which an installed snap gets access to system resources.
-Interfaces that are required for normal operation are specified at snap build-time by the developer.
+Interfaces that are required for normal operation are specified at snap build-time within the app and service metadata of a snap’s snapcraft.yaml.

-Many interfaces are automatically connected when a snap is installed.
-These include network, audio-playback and opengl, but this ability is dependent on the permissiveness of each particular interface.
+Many interfaces are automatically connected when a snap is installed, but this ability is dependent on the permissiveness of each particular interface.
+See Auto-connections for more details.

 camera interface.
 Those requests are submitted and processed in the open on the Snapcraft forum.
 For more details on this process, see Permission requests .